 Lombardo’s debut is a tremendous contemporary fiction book about the complicated dynamics and hidden secrets of the Sorenson parents and their 4 daughters.

-The story is told alternately in the present day when Jonah reunites with the daughter that gave him up 15 years prior, and the past touches on moments in the Sorenson family history that are coming back to haunt them.
+The coming-of-age story is told alternately in the present day when Jonah reunites with the daughter that gave him up 15 years prior, and the past touches on moments in the Sorenson family history that are coming back to haunt them.

 Each character is deliciously flawed in a way that makes you feel like you’ve known them for years.
 I love that at the heart of the story, the book is about the many forms of love and how to live well.
 I cannot believe that Claire Lombardo is not a 50 or 60-year-old woman with children of her own.